amantuladhar/amantuladhar.github.io/_posts/2017-07-11-angularjs-testing-in-nutshell.md

 # Bonus - To run single test on `Karma` using IntelliJ Idea

+### Update

+If you update your IntelliJ IDEA and Karma plugin to latest version you can run individual test directly from UI (Like we do in Java test).

 **STEP 1** Install `Karma` plugin

 **STEP 2** Open `karma.conf.js` and you will get the run configuration.
 Run it.